eljefe303030/Melius/README.md

 ## Known Issues

 1. Planet textures can take a second to load, this may be mitigated with a faster SSD.
-2. Main menu music on NG plus is vanilla.
-I am working on a fix for this.
-3. Playing as a female character in third person, crosshair jumps upwards when aiming down sight.
-This will be fixed in next update but you can disable the 'NPC Height Variation Toolkit' mod in the meantime if this affects you.
-4. Controller Vibration for Maelstrom and Grendel guns is low to non-existant.
+2. Controller Vibration for Maelstrom and Grendel guns is low to non-existant.
-5. The larger your inventory contents, the more lag you will experiance when coming in and out of menus.
+3. The larger your inventory contents, the more lag you will experiance when coming in and out of menus.
 I do not know a fix for this except stashing excess inventory (including ammo) into a safe container.
-* If you do not have the Shattered Space DLC and have errors installing the list, try the [1.0 version](https://www.nexusmods.com/starfield/mods/12658?tab=files&file_id=48085) of Melius from [Nexus](https://www.nexusmods.com/starfield/mods/12658).
-If you are still having issues, please report this on my Discord server so I can try and make a work around.
-Once installed, you will need to disable the following mods before playing if you don't have the DLC:
-  1. Aurie_StayPutShatteredSpace.esm
-  2. RRLD - Rabbit's Real Lights Dazra.esm
-  3. RoyalLeveledEnemiesSS.esm
-  4. RoyalWeathersVaRuunkai2.esm
-  5. SmarterSpacesuitAutohide_SFBGS001.esm

 ## Changelog

-1.1.2 Small update that provides an improved installation that is compatible whether you have the Shattered Space DLC or not.
+1.2.0 Adds a number of mods that provide some visual improvements/changes, minor changes to UI and bug fixes.
 This is a save game safe update.

 [Full Changelog](https://github.com/eljefe303030/Melius/blob/main/changelog.md)